-5. Corporate Governance.
+2-5.
+Corporate Governance.
 Define the following terms:

 - a.
-Corporate governance.
-Corporate governance is the control of the firm.
+Corporate governance Corporate governance is the control of the firm.
 It is a broad operation concerned with choosing the board of directors and with setting the long-run objectives of the firm.
 This means managing the relationship between various stakeholders in the context of determining and controlling the strategic direction and performance of the organization.
-Corporate governance is the process of ensuring that managers make decision in line with the stated objectives of the firm. - b.
-The market for corporate control.
-The relationship among stakeholders used to determine and control the strategic direction and performance of an organization is termed corporate governance.
+Corporate governance is the process of ensuring that managers make decisions in line with the stated objectives of the firm. - Management of the firm concerns implementation of the stated objectives of the firm by professional managers employed by the firm.
+In theory managers are the employees of the shareholders and can be hired or fired as the shareholders, acting through their elected board, may decide.
+Ownership of the firm is that group of individuals and institutions that own shares of stock and that elected the board of directors. - b.
+The market for corporate control The relationship among stakeholders used to determine and control the strategic direction and performance of an organization is termed corporate governance.
 The corporate governance of the organization is therefore the way in which order and process is established to ensure that decisions are made and interests are represented-for all stakeholders-properly. - c.
-Agency theory.
-The field of agency theory is the study of how shareholders can motivate management to accept the prescriptions of the SWM model.1 For example, liberal use of stock options should encourage management to think like shareholders.
-Whether these inducements succeed is open to debate.
-However, if management deviates too much from SWM objectives of working to maximize the returns to the shareholders, then the board of directors should replace them.
-In cases where the board is too weak or ingrown to take this action, the discipline of the equity markets could do it through a takeover.
-This discipline is made possible by the one-share-one-vote rule that exists in most Anglo-American market. - d.
-Cronyism: Doing business with or the hiring of friends and colleagues, regardless of their qualifications or suitability. - e.
-Stakeholder capitalism.
-The philosophy that all of a corporation's stakeholders should be considered and the objective should be to maximize corporate wealth.
+Agency theory In countries and cultures in which the ownership of the firm has continued to be an integral part of management, agency issues and failures have been less a problem.
+In countries like the United States, in which ownership has become largely separated from management (and widely dispersed), aligning the goals of management and ownership is much more difficult. - d.
+Stakeholder capitalism The philosophy that all of a corporation's stakeholders should be considered, and the objective should be to maximize corporate wealth.
 Thus a firm should treat shareholders on a par with other corporate stakeholders, such as management, labor, the local community, suppliers, creditors, and even the government.
 The goal is to earn as much as possible in the long run, but to retain enough to increase the corporate wealth for the benefit of all.
 This model has also been labeled the stakeholder capitalism model.

-6. Operational Goals.
-What should be the primary operational goal of a MNE?
+2-6.
+Operational Goals.
+What should be the primary operational goal of an MNE?